 Even while networking and making connections, you shouldn’t only make friends with the people directly in your program.
 Break out of the comfort circle of home-school-home-school.
 Join extracurricular activities and clubs, do something that is different or something that you’ve always wanted to do but didn’t think you had the time or skill.
 This will help widen your network.

 Getting out of your comfort zone also goes for your study program.
 If your supervisor presents an opportunity that isn’t something that would directly help your work, or something you wouldn’t really consider doing, just do it.
-This might open your mind to other areas of interests and it might help you find a specialized niche that you hadn’t considered before.
+This might open your mind to other areas of interest and it might help you find a specialized niche that you hadn’t considered before.
 Having unique experiences and skills can help you stand out after your graduation.

 5. Dig deep into your niche